 - Add soaked rice noodles and steak slices and continue to cook until meat is heated through.

-- To serve, stir in chopped cilantro, chopped peanuts and green onions.
+- Stir in chopped cilantro, chopped peanuts and green onions.
 Serve immediately with lime wedges on the side.

 Nutrition